Hydrocodone/guaifenesin (By mouth)

 - Do not use this medicine if you are using or have used an MAO inhibitor within the past 14 days.

-- Some medicines can affect how guaifenesin or hydrocodone works.
-Tell your doctor if you are using any of the following medicines:
+- Some medicines can affect how hydrocodone/guaifenesin works.
+Tell your doctor if you are using any of the following:

 - Do not drink alcohol while you are using this medicine.